swiftlang/swift-evolution/proposals/0344-distributed-actor-runtime.md

   mutating func recordGenericSubstitution<T>(_ type: T.Type) throws

   /// Record an argument of `Argument` type in this arguments storage.
-  //
-  // Ad-hoc requirement.
+  ///
-  mutating func recordArgument<Argument: SerializationRequirement>(_ argument: Argument) throws
+  /// Ad-hoc protocol requirement. mutating func recordArgument<Argument: SerializationRequirement>(_ argument: Argument) throws

   /// Record the error type thrown by the distributed invocation target.
   /// If the target does not throw, this method will not be called and the error type can be assumed `Never`.
-  //
-  // Ad-hoc requirement.
+  ///
-  mutating func recordErrorType<E: Error>(_ type: E.Type) throws
+  /// Ad-hoc protocol requirement. mutating func recordErrorType<E: Error>(_ type: E.Type) throws

   /// Record the return type of the distributed method.
   /// If the target does not return any specific value, this method will not be called and the return type can be assumed `Void`.
-  //
-  // Ad-hoc requirement.
+  ///
-  mutating func recordReturnType<R: SerializationRequirement>(_ type: R.Type) throws
+  /// Ad-hoc protocol requirement. mutating func recordReturnType<R: SerializationRequirement>(_ type: R.Type) throws

   /// All values and types have been recorded.